In Exercises 17–24, use the indicated Data Sets from Appendix B. ... | Channels for Pearson+

 Normal Distribution

-Normal distribution is a probability distribution that is symmetric about the mean, indicating that data near the mean are more frequent in occurrence than data far from the mean.
-In statistics, many tests assume that the data follows a normal distribution, especially when sample sizes are small, as it allows for the application of various inferential statistical methods.
+Normal distribution is a probability distribution that is symmetric about the mean, depicting that data near the mean are more frequent in occurrence than data far from the mean.
+In statistics, many tests and methods assume that the data follows a normal distribution, especially when sample sizes are large.
+Recognizing the importance of normality is essential for validating the results of statistical analyses, particularly in hypothesis testing.

 Recommended video: